 You Don't Do Your Floral Research

 Read up on flower costs, temperament, and fragrance before you select your arrangements.
 The peonies you love may be cost-prohibitive if you are getting married when they are not in season, and lilacs, gardenias, lilies of the valley, and hydrangeas may wilt in the hot summer sun.
-Don't put perfumey flowers like lilies on the table since they can overpower the food.
+Don't put perfume-y flowers like lilies on the tables, since they can overpower the food.
 If you must have them, carry them in your bouquet.

 You Overdose on Hair Product

 It's tempting to load up on lotions, serums, and sprays, but greasy hair isn't exactly an ideal look under your veil.
 Limit smoothing and antifrizz products to a few drops, and go easy on your roots.
 (Since they're right near your scalp, that's where hair is naturally greasiest.)
 On the night before your wedding, skip the intensive hair masks and instead shampoo your hair and condition only the ends.
-Your hair be will much easier to style on your wedding day.

 You Think You're a Professional Cake Baker